 Things To Do While Visiting Iqaluit: The Capital City Of Nunavut

 A trip to Iqaluit can be whatever you make of it!
-Getting here is easy with departures daily from Ottawa International Airport and tri-weekly flights departing from Montreal with First Air or Canadian North.
-After arriving into Iqaluit’s impressive new airport that is eight times larger than the previous “yellow bubble” of a terminal, which was lovingly referred to as the “Yellow Submarine” by locals.
+Getting here is easy with departures daily from Ottawa International Airport on Canadian North and new seasonal flights from Toronto during the summer.
+You’ll arrive into Iqaluit’s impressive new airport that is eight times larger than the previous “yellow bubble” of a terminal, which was lovingly referred to as the “Yellow Submarine” by locals.
 Contact your hotel for shuttle services or call Tuktu Caribou Cabs at 867.979.4444, which travel anywhere in the city for $7 per person, keeping in mind that pick up of additional passengers while en route is common practice.
-The shuttles or cab will take you to one of the three full service hotels: The Discovery Lodge, Frobisher Inn or Capital Suites or to one of Iqaluit’s well-equipped B&B’s, each with spectacular views.
+The shuttles or cab will take you to one of the four full-service hotels: The Discovery Lodge, Frobisher Inn, Capital Suites or Aqsarniit Hotel or to one of Iqaluit’s well-equipped B&B’s, each with spectacular views.

 Down the road from the Visitor Centre, you’ll find the Grind and Brew Café, which offers something you won’t find anywhere else — their amazing Arctic Char Pizza!
 After lunch it’s a short walk to the Nunatta Sunakkutaangit Museum which hosts rotating exhibits of northern artwork and a fantastic gift shop, boasting loads of unique Inuit arts and crafts.